enkidevs/curriculum/javascript/browser-apis/dom-manipulation/js-practice-create-a-complex-element-given-an-object.md

   - '[MDN - The table element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/table){documentation}'
   - '[MDN - for...in](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in){documentation}'
 ---
+# Create a complex element given JSON
+---
 ## Exercise

-# create a complex element given an object

 Given an object, create a table element in javascript with a row for each item in the object.